25Ericcheong/go-fundamentals/README.md

 }
 ```

 - We can see that `os.Stdout` implements `io.Writer`.
+Note, `io.Writer` interface could be seen quite often because it is a great general purpose interface for "put this data somewhere".
 The interface can be found to look like the following:

 ```
 type Writer interface {